jeffwright13/pytest-tui/README.md

 ### Sample / Demo Tests

 If you would like some dummy tests that will allow you to take pytest-tui for a testdrive, copy all the files at https://github.com/jeffwright13/pytest-tui/tree/main/demo-tests into a folder called `demo-tests/` where your test environment resides.
+You will need the additional libraries listed in /requirements/requirements-dev.txt, so install them (`pip install -r requirements-dev.txt`).
 Then:

 `pytest demo-tests/`